How to Downgrade from the iOS 15 Beta to iOS 14

 How to Downgrade from iOS 15 Beta

-This guide walks you through going from the iOS 15 beta to iOS 14.6, or whatever the current version of iOS is when you are reading this.
+This guide walks you through going from the iOS 15 beta to iOS 14.6.
+You can’t downgrade to anything older than iOS 14.6 because Apple isn’t signing on older iOS software.

 The process simply sends you back to the newest official version of iOS.
 You will restore your iPhone when it is in recovery mode.
 Here’s how to put your iPhone into recovery mode and downgrade to iOS 14.